 Tasty Ugly Sweater

 Talk about taking the holidays to the extreme!
-Grab an old sweater, some tinsel, tree ornaments, candy canes, and whatever other festive items you want to don on your holiday sweater, then go to town attaching them with your handy hot glue gun however you see fit.
+Grab an old sweater, some tinsel, tree ornaments, real candy canes, and whatever other festive items you want to don on your holiday sweater, then go to town attaching them with your handy hot glue gun however you see fit.
 You're sure to win the most spirited guest award for sure!
 There's no right or wrong answer here.

 Extra Spirited Beard

 Here's a way to get your man into the holiday spirit - involve his facial hair!
 Extra points if his beard is long enough that you can actually tie the candy canes to him using his whiskers.
 Otherwise, use beard wax to curl his whiskers like a Christmas tree and attach with some double-sided tape.
 Make sure to use mini candy canes so they actually adhere.
 Get him a cute little Santa hat or headband to complete his look.

 A Minty Fresh Holiday